- Introduction

 Can you use ChatGPT to learn Tokenomics?
 How does it help?

-When everyone is obsessed with the latest version of GPT-3.5 also known as ChatGPT, a Mind- Blowing AI Chatbot, it did well in generating responses to the general questions on tokenomics.
+When everyone is obsessed with the latest version of GPT-3.5, also known as ChatGPT, a Mind-Blowing AI Chatbot, it did well in generating responses to the general questions on tokenomics.
 This shows that it can learn from the available snippets the general rules to create something new.
-Though it may not create a functional or actual tokenomics model however it may help you with the good knowledge on tokenomics.
+Though it may not create a functional or actual tokenomics model however, it may help you with a good knowledge of tokenomics.

 Is elicit.org helpful in learning tokenomics?

-An example of such preprint platforms is Elicit.org.
+An example of such a preprint platform is Elicit.org.
 It is an AI research assistant tool for tracking down potentially relevant research.
-As the field of tokenomics is an emerging one, when not much of the resources are available around, this is a one such great tool to dive deep on a topic in Tokenomics that particularly interests you.
-It has a repository of research papers on tokenomics and along with the research papers it adds AI written summary that match your question.
+As the field of tokenomics is an emerging one, when not much of resources are available around, this is one such great tool to dive deep into a topic in Tokenomics that particularly interests you.
+It has a repository of research papers on tokenomics, and along with it, it adds an AI-written summary that matches your question.
 However, you should choose the right keywords while searching the database.
-If you do not use right questions, even google can’t give you right answers.
-The more you read, the more benefits of reading research papers you get and you become better at it.
+If you do not use the right questions, even Google can’t give you the right answers.
+The more you read, the more benefits of reading research papers you get, and you become better at it.

-advantage is that every research paper has the email address of the researcher
+Yet another advantage is that every research paper has the email address of the researcher who published that paper; you can send an email to them asking questions or connect with them on LinkedIn or Twitter.

 Below is the snippet of the response as generated by the tool on “What is a token network effect?”